-Emergency Department of local hospital
+Emergency Department of the local hospital

-Consolidated Care Inc-Behavioral health agency offering 24hr crisis services serving Logan & Champaign Counties
+TCN Behavioral Health agency offering 24hr crisis services serving Logan & Champaign Counties

 A free, confidential mental health screening program is offered to all schools in Logan & Champaign Counties.
-SOS, Signs of Suicide, is an evidenced based best practice for educating students on the risks for suicide and how to respond appropriately.
+SOS, Signs of Suicide, is an evidence-based best practice for educating students on the risks for suicide and how to respond appropriately.
 The program also includes a free, confidential mental health screening that can help to identify students at risk for suicide.

 A trained mental health professional visits classes and educates students in all schools.
 A parent consent form is distributed to students for the free, confidential screening.
 Students who turn in the consent form with parent permission participate in the screening.
-A team of mental health professionals coordinate the screening, and all students who participate meet one on one with a mental health professional to review the findings from the screening.
-For students that screen indicating current risk for suicide, anxiety, depression or substance use, parents are contacted and a referral is made for additional services.
+A team of mental health professionals coordinates the screening, and all students who participate meet one on one with a mental health professional to review the findings from the screening.
+For students that screen indicating current risk for suicide, anxiety, depression, or substance use, parents are contacted and a referral is made for additional services.